openownership/bods-dev-handbook/translations.md

 3. If you are still on the main branch, check out a new development branch from which you will make a PR with the updated translations. **Commit** the new or updated .po files in `docs/locale`, eg.:
   * `git checkout -b 0.5.0-dev-translate-schema`
   * `git add docs/locale`
-  * `git commit -m "Translations: Add latest translations for the schema`
+  * `git commit -m "Translations: Add latest translations for the schema"`
 4. **Make a PR** with the new translation files (and SVGs if applicable).

 ### Translating the documentation theme